 High blood pressure, or hypertension, can weaken the blood vessels in the kidneys.
 This decreases their ability to reabsorb protein, which then flows into the urine.

 Since high blood pressure develops slowly, you may not have symptoms for years.
-If it becomes severe, it can cause headaches, shortness of breath, or nosebleeds.
+It can cause headaches, shortness of breath, or nosebleeds if it becomes severe.

-With diabetes, high blood sugar forces the kidneys to filter the blood too much.
-This can cause kidney damage, allowing protein to leak into the urine.
+With diabetes, high blood sugar can damage the blood vessels in the kidneys, allowing protein to leak into the urine.
+This can be an early sign of diabetic kidney damage.

 Glomerulonephritis